 To add a bit of interest to a neutral nursery decorating scheme without having to DIY, hang a few pretty prints.
 Easy as pie, and easily swapped when your child gets old enough to choose their own.

-Delight your new baby with a riot of colour and texture, turning the nursery into a fairytale landscape with a mural.
-They come in a wide variety of patterns and colours, from bright and bold, like this one, to more neutral palettes to photo-realistic scenes.
+Delight your new baby with a riot of color and texture, turning the nursery into a fairytale landscape with a mural.
+They come in a wide variety of patterns and colors, from bright and bold to more neutral palettes to photo-realistic scenes.
 You could of course paint you own too!

 Want an easy DIY project for the nursery?
 Get yourself some lovely wall stickers!
 They take minimum effort, but have lots of impact.
 Just be aware that taking them off might be harder than putting them on, so be prepared to redecorate eventually.

-Why have just one or two colours in a nursery, when more will create added warmth and interest?
-The trick to colour blocking in a nursery is keeping the tones of the various colours the same (for example, combine warm shades of pink, apricot, and lilac, but avoid anything too cool).
+Why have just one or two colors in a nursery, when more will create added warmth and interest?
+The trick to color blocking in a nursery is keeping the tones of the various colors the same (for example, combine warm shades of pink, apricot, and lilac, but avoid anything too cool).
 That way the room will feel calm and spacious.

-Find out how to colour block with these inspiring ideas.
+Find out how to color block with these inspiring ideas.

 Pick a nursing chair you'll find comfortable now – but can fit into your home's colour scheme in a year or so's time when you no longer need it in your child's room.
 We're talking washable or removable covers in a neutral, go-with-anything shade.